Authentic Uzbekistan

 The cost of the tour includes:

-• Accommodation at the hotels, mentioned above, or in similar, but of the same category in double/twin rooms with breakfasts, including breakfast on Day 1 in Fergana; check-in at the hotels - at 14:00; check-out - at 12:00.
+• Accommodation in the hotels listed below, or in similar hotels of the same category, in double/twin rooms with breakfast.
+Early check-in on Day 1 in Tashkent is included; standard check-in at other hotels is 14:00, check-out at 12:00.

-• Accommodation in a guesthouse in Khayat village (single accommodation is not possible).
+• Accommodation in a guesthouse in Hayat village (twin/triple sharing only; single rooms not available).

-• Entrance fees to the monuments and museums listed in the tour program.
+• Entrance fees to all monuments and museums mentioned in the program.

-• Railway transfer from Tashkent to Samarkand and from Bukhara to Tashkent on a high-speed train (economy class).
+• High-speed train travel from Tashkent to Samarkand and from Bukhara to Tashkent (economy class).

 The cost of the tour doesn’t include:

-• Porters at the hotels, railway stations and airports.
+• Porter services at hotels, railway stations, and airports.

 Information on the hotels.